-This documentation describes one in a series of public use event files from the 2021 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
-Released as an ASCII data file (with related SAS, SPSS, R, and Stata programming statements and data user information) and a SAS data set, a SAS transport file, Stata data set, and an Excel file, the 2021 Dental public use file provides detailed information on dental events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Dental file can be used to make estimates of dental event utilization and expenditures for calendar year 2021.
-This file contains 57 variables and has a logical record length of 251 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2021 portion of Round 7, and all of Rounds 8 and 9 for Panel 23; the 2021 portion of Rounds 5 and 7, and all of Rounds 1, 2, and the 2021 portion of Round 3 for Panel 26 (i.e., the rounds for the MEPS panels covering calendar year 2021).
+This documentation describes one in a series of public use event files from the 2021 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS, SPSS, R, and Stata programming statements and data user information) and a SAS data set, SAS transport file, Stata data set, and Excel file, the 2021 Home Health Event public use file provides detailed information on home health events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Home Health event file can be used to make estimates of home health (HH) event utilization and expenditures for the calendar year 2021.
+The file contains 51 variables and has a logical record length of 206 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2021 portion of Round 7 and all of Rounds 8 and 9 for Panel 23; the 2021 portion of Rounds 5 and 7, and all of Round 6 for Panel 24; and the 2021 portion of Round 3 and all of Rounds 4 and 5 for Panel 25; and Rounds 1 and 2, and the 2021 portion of Round 3 for Panel 26 (i.e., the rounds for the MEPS panels covering the calendar year 2021).

-Full year (FY) 2021 is the first data year to include four panels of data; Panel 23 was extended to include Rounds 7, 8, and 9 and Panel 24 was extended to include Rounds 6 and 7.
+Full year (FY) 2021 is the first data year to include four panels of data; Panel 23 was extended to include Rounds 7, 8, and 9, and Panel 24 was extended to include Rounds 6 and 7.